Storidge/cio-faq/integrations.md

 You can modify the [reference playbook](https://github.com/Storidge/terraform-aws-swarm-cio/blob/master/playbook.yml) for setting up a Storidge cluster on AWS.

+### How do I create Storidge volumes in an Ansible playbook?

+Ansible provides a [docker_swarm_service module](https://docs.ansible.com/ansible/latest/modules/docker_swarm_service_module.html) that enables docker services to be managed through a manager node.

+Storidge volumes are specified in the mounts specification of a playbook.
+The `source` parameter naming the volume, and the `target` parameter sets the path within the container.
+The `driver_config` parameter directs the volume create request to the Storidge cio volume plugin.

+See the [Storidge volumes with Ansible](https://docs.storidge.com/docker_volumes/volumes_with_ansible.html) guide for examples.

 ### Is there any way to have a "canned" Packer image with Storidge software?

 There is a [github repo with Packer templates](https://github.com/Storidge/packer-cio) for generating AWS AMIs and DigitalOcean snapshot images.
 This uses the Community Edition of the Storidge CIO software.